SnapdragonStudios/adreno-gpu-vulkan-code-sample-framework/samples/README.md

 ## [BloomImageProcessing](BloomImageProcessing)

 This sample demonstrates how to use the VK_QCOM_Image_Processing extension in a simple bloom shader.
-The extension provides support for high order filtering and general advanced image processing, features in high demand as screenn sizes get larger and more and more post-processing techniques are developed.
+The extension provides support for high order filtering and general advanced image processing, features in high demand as screen sizes get larger and more and more post-processing techniques are developed.
 For more information, please visit https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_QCOM_image_processing.html